HackCU/pages/_pages/guide/volunteer.md

   - Else: keep going
   - Ask if she/he is okay with being taken pictures during the event
   - Give correct lanyard according to his/her response on the previous question
-  - Check T-shirt Size in MyHackCU and give correct T-shirt
+  - Check T-shirt Size on Spreadsheet
   - Info about opening ceremony (starts at 10AM on Auditorium) and live page (live.hackcu.org)
   - Thank them for coming!
 - If not found